 Each re-admitted student will confer with an Enrollment Representative to discuss the student's academic schedule.
-The student will return to the College under the most current degree program requirements and College policies.
+The student will return to the College under the most current degree Program Requirements & Electives and College policies.

-Please refer to the financial aid policies listed in this catalog under section VIII regarding academic progress and financial aid eligibility.
+Please refer to the financial aid policies listed in this catalog under Section IX regarding academic progress and financial aid eligibility.